 Some cats are notoriously picky.
-No matter what food you put out for them, they turn up their collective noses and walk away from the food bowl.
-Heaven forbid that the grocery store or your favorite e-commerce site runs out of the flavor they prefer, too.
-Sound familiar?
+No matter what food you put out for them, they turn up their noses and walk away from the food bowl.
+With hundreds of products available, you may struggle to select the right one for your cat.

 The 7 Best Cat Foods for Weight Gain

 1. Smalls Fresh Cat Food– Best Overall

 Smalls crafts high-quality, high-protein cat food to help underweight cats gain a few extra pounds, and it’s our pick for the best overall cat food to gain weight.
 Their recipes contain wholesome, USDA-certified ingredients and no artificial preservatives or flavors.

 The main ingredients in Small’s Cow recipe are ground beef, beef liver, green beans, and beef heart.
 Since three of the first four ingredients are meat-based, your cat will get plenty of necessary protein from this meal.

 The quality ingredients have noticeable effects.
 Cat owners report that their feline friends were healthier and happier after eating Smalls fresh meals, and they noticed an improvement in their cat’s energy levels, hydration, and quality of fur.